Together-Java/ElevatorEvent/Course/ElevatorSystem/task.md

-In this section we will focus on creating the last core piece, the [ElevatorSystem.java](course://Course/ElevatorSystem/src/org/togetherjava/event/elevator/elevators/ElevatorSystem.java) class.
+In this section, we will focus on creating the last core piece, the [ElevatorSystem.java](course://Course/ElevatorSystem/src/org/togetherjava/event/elevator/elevators/ElevatorSystem.java) class.

 This class will know all elevators and humans,